-This way to manipulate content is also more handy for touchscreen devices.
+This way to manipulate content is also handier for touchscreen devices.

 The legacy of the previous Content Editor version, the ability to drag and drop elements to the needed place and still keep the perfect layout structure, is still at your disposal.
-You are still free to lay out your content the way you need with the dragable borders of the columns.
+You are still free to layout your content the way you need with the draggable borders of the columns.
 Plus, you are provided with a more streamlined editing process thanks to the click-to-add technique.
 How do you like this combination, by the way?
 Is it now more intuitive for you?

-MotoPress Content Editor 3.0 lets you edit website content on the mobile or tablet device in real time!
+MotoPress Content Editor 3.0 lets you edit website content on a mobile or tablet device in real-time!
 We’ve made it possible thanks to breaking down the editing area and the settings panel into two different things.

 This opens up lots of new opportunities for those who create massive websites as well as a simple blog with lots of repetitive elements.

 For example, you can create a button with its own styles, save your custom widget and then reuse it on any other page.
 To use any section or widget, use the “Save to library” option from the settings panel of the element or section.
 To use the entire page, use the “Save page template” option from the top panel.